qiyunlu/stock_price_prediction/README.md

 # stock_price_prediction
 The project predicts the real Google stock price by implementing LSTMs (Long Short Term Memory RNNs).

+## Archive Note
+This project is no longer actively maintained.
+The latest version of the project is v0.1.0-alpha, which was last updated on Feb 3, 2019.

 ### Python packages
 absl-py             0.7.0
 astor               0.7.1